Signed-eliminable graphs and free multiplicities on the braid arrangement: Signed-eliminable graphs

-\begin{example} Let us classify all the bicolor-eliminable and non-bicolor-eliminable graphs with four vertices.
-Note that, by definition, the property that a graph is bicolor-eliminable is preserved even if we exchange the signs $+$ and $-$.
-Now the following graphs are bicolor-eliminable, where the numberings of vertices in the figure signify the corresponding bicolor-elimination ordering (we agree that an edge drawn in a single line belongs to $E_G^{\sigma}$ and that in a double line to $E_G^{-\sigma}\ (\sigma \in \{+,-\})$):
+\begin{example} Let us classify all the signed-eliminable and non-signed-eliminable graphs with four vertices.
+Note that, by definition, the property that a graph is signed-eliminable is preserved even if we exchange the signs $+$ and $-$.
+Now the following graphs are signed-eliminable, where the numberings of vertices in the figure signify the corresponding signed-elimination ordering (we agree that an edge drawn in a single line belongs to $E_G^{\sigma}$ and that in a double line to $E_G^{-\sigma}\ (\sigma \in \{+,-\})$):